pinchedloaf/payday2-mpga/README.md

 Notes
 -----
-Resets the One Down multipliers to classic Deathwish.
+Sets Deathwish/One Down to Overkill difficulty.

 Developer Notes
 ---------------